Tougher times ahead for Islamic finance as core markets slow

 But plunging oil and commodity prices since last year mean the Gulf and Malaysia may be in for years of slower growth.
 That will make it harder for Islamic banks and insurers, which remain smaller than their conventional competitors, to invest in developing products and expertise needed to narrow the gap.

-Customers and investors may be less willing to tolerate the higher costs which Islamic products often carry because of their complexity and lack of standardisation.
+Customers and investors may be less willing to tolerate the higher costs which Islamic products often carry because of their complexity and lack of standardization.

 And with less money sloshing around the Gulf and southeast Asia, banks and governments outside the Muslim world may see less need to court Islamic investors.